-Most organic fertilizers contain phosphorus and have the potential to contaminate groundwater.
-Apply fertilizer as directed, and always sweep fertilizer off solid surfaces and avoid applying it directly to bodies of water.
+Most organic fertilizers contain phosphorus, which has the potential to contaminate groundwater.
+Apply fertilizer as directed, and always sweep fertilizer off solid surfaces and avoid letting it get into bodies of water.

-Water the lawn only when drought stress is evident.
-Watch for the lawn to appear bluish-gray in color or look for visible footprints after someone walks across the turf.
-Water early in the morning if you must have a green lawn.
-Another viable option is to let the lawn go dormant.
-Cool-season grasses will survive without water for several weeks.
+Water the lawn thoroughly only when drought stress is evident.
+(Frequent shallow watering results in shallow roots.
+Infrequent deep watering encourages roots to go deep in search of water.
+You want the latter.)
+Watch for the lawn to appear bluish-gray or look for visible footprints after someone walks across it.
+You can also save water by letting the lawn go dormant.
+If you must have a green lawn, water early in the morning.
+Cool-season grasses can survive without water for several weeks.

 Mow Grass 3 to 4 Inches

 Never mow your grass shorter than 3 inches because mowing too short creates extra stress for your lawn.
 (Shaggy is better than short when dealing with an organic lawn.)
 That’s because short grass has a correspondingly short root system, which increases the need for food and water and encourages weed growth.
 Never remove more than one-third of the leaf blade at any one mowing.
 Keep mower blades sharp to prevent shredded edges and browning.

 The best way to avoid weeds, insect pests, and fungal diseases is to mow, water, and fertilize to promote healthy turf.
 Lawn grass with a deep root system, adequate and consistent source of nutrients and regular mowing will generally be able to fend off any pests and diseases that try to attack it.
 Intentional lawn management goes a long way toward preventing problems, and it leaves you more time to enjoy your lawn.